UniversityofPortland/moodle-local_mahara/README.md

 This plugin allows your Moodle installation to subscribe to Mahara XML-RPC endpoints.
 Included is a table housing portfolio's pulled from Mahara by other plugins.

-While it original purpose is a requirement for the [Maraha assignment plugins][1], it can easlity be extending to support more XML-RPC endpoints.
+While its original purpose is a requirement for the [Maraha assignment plugins][1], it can easily be extended to support more XML-RPC endpoints.

 ## Installation

-Install of the plugin is very easy.
-There are two installtion methods:
+Installation of the plugin is very easy.
+There are two installation methods:

 1. Download the source archive for this plugin, and extract at the following location: `{Moodle_Root}/local/mahara`
 2. Execute the following command: